ATM: Card fraud

 EMV is widely used in the UK (Chip and PIN) and other parts of Europe, but when it is not available in a specific area, ATMs must fall back to using the easy–to–copy magnetic stripe to perform transactions.
-This fallback behaviour can be exploited.
+This fallback behavior can be exploited.
 However, the fallback option has been removed on the ATMs of some UK banks, meaning if the chip is not read, the transaction will be declined.

 Card cloning and skimming can be detected by the implementation of magnetic card reader heads and firmware that can read a signature embedded in all magnetic stripes during the card production process.
 This signature, known as a "MagnePrint" or "BluPrint", can be used in conjunction with common two-factor authentication schemes used in ATM, debit/retail point-of-sale and prepaid card applications.

 The concept and various methods of copying the contents of an ATM card's magnetic stripe onto a duplicate card to access other people's financial information were well known in the hacking communities by late 1990.

 In 1996, Andrew Stone, a computer security consultant from Hampshire in the UK, was convicted of stealing more than £1 million by pointing high-definition video cameras at ATMs from a considerable distance and recording the card numbers, expiry dates, etc. from the embossed detail on the ATM cards along with video footage of the PINs being entered.
 After getting all the information from the videotapes, he was able to produce clone cards which not only allowed him to withdraw the full daily limit for each account, but also allowed him to sidestep withdrawal limits by using multiple copied cards.
 In court, it was shown that he could withdraw as much as £10,000 per hour by using this method.
 Stone was sentenced to five years and six months in prison.

 Related devices

+Talking ATM

 A talking ATM is a type of ATM that provides audible instructions so that people who cannot read a screen can independently use the machine, therefore effectively eliminating the need for assistance from an external, potentially malevolent source.
 All audible information is delivered privately through a standard headphone jack on the face of the machine.
 Alternatively, some banks such as the Nordea and Swedbank use a built-in external speaker which may be invoked by pressing the talk button on the keypad.
 Information is delivered to the customer either through pre-recorded sound files or via text-to-speech speech synthesis.

+Postal Interactive Kiosk

 A postal interactive kiosk may share many components of an ATM (including a vault), but it only dispenses items related to postage.

+Scrip Cash Dispenser

-A scrip cash dispenser or cashless ATM may have many components in common with an ATM, but it lacks the ability to dispense physical cash and consequently requires no vault.
+A scrip cash dispenser or cashless ATM may have many components in common with an ATM, but it cannot dispense physical cash and consequently requires no vault.
 Instead, the customer requests a withdrawal transaction from the machine, which prints a receipt or scrip.
 The customer then takes this receipt to a nearby sales clerk, who then exchanges it for cash from the till.